BR Standard Class 4 2-6-0: Preservation

 Four engines have survived into preservation, all four built at Horwich Works and rescued from Woodham Brothers scrapyard at Barry Island.
 Three members of the class have steamed so far in preservation but 76077 has yet to do so and is at present undergoing restoration from scrapyard condition.
-All three engines that have run in preservation have been on the main line, but only 76079 and 76084 have operated on the main line hauling railtours.
+As of September 2023, no members of the class are mainline certified.
+All three engines that have run in preservation have been on the main line, but only two have hauled railtours, 76079 and 76084.
 On 13 October 2022, 76017 was moved by rail from its home at the Watercress Line to the Bluebell Railway.

 76079's main career on the main line was when it was owned by Ian Riley in Bury, Lancashire, but it was eventually sold to the NYMR.
-After completion of its most recent overhaul in 2014 it once again has a main line certificate but is restricted between Battersby and Whitby on the Esk Valley Line.
-76084, meanwhile, is certified to operate over the national network hauling railtours alongside passenger runs along the Bittern Line and the Esk Valley Line.
+After completion of its most recent overhaul in 2014 it once again had a mainline certificate but was restricted between Battersby and Whitby on the Esk Valley Line.
+76084 meanwhile, was certified to operate over the national network hauling railtours alongside passenger runs along the Bittern Line and the Esk Valley Line.

 Models

 The erstwhile Kitmaster company produced an unpowered polystyrene injection moulded model kit for 00 gauge.
 In late 1962, the Kitmaster brand was sold by its parent company (Rosebud Dolls) to Airfix, who transferred the moulding tools to their own factory; they re-introduced some of the former Kitmaster range, including this locomotive.
 In time, the moulding tools passed on to Dapol who have also produced the model kit.

-Bachmann produces a ready-to-run model in both 00 and N gauge.
+Bachmann produces a ready-to-run model in both OO and as part of their Graham Farish range for British N gauge.